microshift-io/microshift-documentation/content/en/docs/user-documentation/how-tos/offline-containers.md

 ---
 ## What are offline container images

-Offline containers are containers which are stored in the operating system image, and made available to `cri-o` via the `/etc/container/storage.conf` `additionalimagestores` list.
+Offline containers are containers which are stored in the operating, or the operating system image for an ostree based system, and made available to `cri-o` via the `/etc/container/storage.conf` `additionalimagestores` list.

 Those container images are accesible for `cri-o` to create containers.
 Those images cannot be deleted, but newer versions of those containers can be downloaded normally,